juji-io/docs/docs/design.md

 ## Customize Agenda

-Unlike many chatbots that only answer user's requests, an important mission of Juji chatbot is to ask user questions or give user guidance.
+Unlike many chatbots that only answer user's requests, an important mission of Juji chatbot is to ask user questions or give user guidances.
 Therefore, each Juji chatbot has an agenda, which may consists of some questions to ask or information to give.